 Depending on the type of product and the injuries that ensue, product liability law may be rather complicated.
 Illinois usually sees two primary legal theories surrounding a product liability lawsuit, which we list below.

-Using this theory, product liability attorneys must prove the following.
+Using this theory, product liability attorneys must prove the following elements of negligence.

 - The defendant (manufacturer or seller) owes a duty of care to the person injured.